Institutions for young offenders sparked the need for more oversight, resulting in a new agency: the California Youth Authority.

 The state gave CYA a budget of around $200,000, of which $60,000 was meant to pay the three board members’ salaries.

-“However, fairly wide latitude of action remains with the authority, and it will have the chance to see if it can better the department of institutions’ rather spotty record of administering Preston and Whittier schools for boys and the Ventura school for girls,” reported the newspaper.
+“However, fairly wide latitude of action remains with the authority (for) administering Preston and Whittier schools for boys and the Ventura school for girls,” reported the newspaper.

 Karl Holton served as the first director of the CYA.
 In June 1943, military service members stationed in the Los Angeles area clashed with Mexican-American youth.
 The altercations became known as the Zoot Suit Riots.
 Holton continued serving in his role until the early 1950s.